jhhbe/hassio-addons/meter_reader/README.md

 Put a webcam in front of your utility meter and AWS Rekognition sends the reading over MQTT to a MQTT server of your choice.

+note: if you restart the addon you will need to update the baseline value.

 ## Config